nikki-mac/WeLoveMovies-Backend/README.md

 - Knex.js
 - PostgreSQL

-For this project, I created the database queries using Knex, designed the express architecture, and set up a staging database using ElephantSQL.
+For this project, I created the database queries using Knex.js, designed the Express.js architecture, and set up a staging database using ElephantSQL.

 # This API Server Expresses the Following Endpoints